Trekking in Sikkim Darjeeling

 Starting and Ending Points of the Trek

-Manebhanjyang an hours drive from Darjeeling is the traditional starting point for the Sandakphu Trek.
 While we at Farouttrek start the trek from Dhottrey, a small eco-friendly village located 38 km and two hour’s drive from Darjeeling.

 This is because the trekking distance on the first day between Dhottrey and Tonglu is just 5 km.
-This will not tire you on the first day and as well help in acclimatization too.
+This will not tire you on the first day and as will help in acclimatization too.

 While Rimbik a small town with a police out post, foreigners registration office and a few hotels located 77 km from Darjeeling is the ending point.